Larriemoses/Nuyu-Recovery-Home/README.md

 ## 💡 Final Note

-This project demonstrates the design and implementation of a **real-world booking system with payment integration, scheduling logic, and business analytics** — similar to platforms like Fresha and Calendly, but tailored to a specialized wellness business.
+This project demonstrates the design and implementation of a **real-world booking system with payment integration, scheduling logic, and business analytics**, similar to platforms such as Fresha and Calendly, but tailored for a specialized wellness business.